CORONAVIRUS DAILY SUMMARY

 Today we have announced that we are switching to online and remote learning for our students to protect the well being of our entire campus community.

-The Campus will remain open for support (remote) purposes and all staff members are reachable via email and telephone.
+The Campuses will remain open for support (remote) purposes and all staff members are reachable via email and telephone.
 We will continue personal tutoring, assessment guidance and delivery of course via our online learning platform.

 Please be advised that there are long queues outside grocery stores such as Tesco, Sainsbury’s, Asda, etc, and you may need to dedicate some extra time for shopping.
 Almost all local stores in Nottingham are practicing a rationing policy to stop panic buying.